Genesis 12:1-3 says the following:

 1. These words were spoken to Abraham and not to Israel, for there was no nation of Israel when God said this to Abraham.

-2. The words, “in thee shall all families of the earth be blessed” recorded in verse 3, applies to the gospel of Jesus Christ and the salvation of the nations (Galatians 3:8).
+2. In the book of Galatians, the apostle Paul applies the words, “in thee shall all families of the earth be blessed,” to the gospel of Jesus Christ and the salvation of the nations.

-3. If the men of God in the Old Testament, men like Moses, Isaiah, and Jeremiah, had believed that it was anti – Semitic to criticize Israel, they would have never been able to speak God’s word of rebuke to the nation of Israel.
+3. If the men of God in the Old Testament, men like Moses, Isaiah, and Jeremiah, had believed that it was wrong to criticize Israel, and hold them accountable to the standard of righteousness which God expected, they would have never been able to speak God’s word of rebuke to the nation of Israel.

-4. God’s covenant with Israel was established with a curse, a curse which was to come upon them if they did not obey God’s voice and keep His ordinances, statues, and judgments.
+4. God’s covenant with Israel was established with a curse which was to come upon them if they did not obey God’s voice and keep his ordinances, statutes, and judgments.

 Nehemiah 10:28-29 tells us the Jewish captives, upon returning from Babylon, bound themselves with a curse.
 Why?
 It is because they were dedicating themselves to God and to the covenant God made with their fathers through Moses.